 There are SOPs in place for all areas.
 This includes the mill, from the reception of FFB to transportation of CPO.
+These have been reviewed and updated when deemed necessary due to any changes.

 There are also SOPs available for all estate activities from planting to harvesting and all other related activities including road construction, drain construction, spraying, pesticide mixing and many others.